javier-caparo/everis-challenge/README.md

    - create and admin user

-- Perform the folloing configurations on Jenkins GUI:
+- Perform the folling configurations on Jenkins GUI:

 a.
 Install these additional plugins and restart Jenkins:
   *-* Maven Integration